DaDevFox/KC_ReskinEngine/Guide_updated.md

 # The Final Product

 When your mod is complete it will run through both Steam Workshop or locally, but you **absolutely must** also be subscribed to the [Reskin Engine Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2524492692) on the Workshop simultaneously.
 For this reason I recommend setting the KCRE Workshop Mod to be a prerequisite if you choose to upload your mod to the Workshop.
-Many mods do this with Zat's [ModMenu](https://steamcommunity.com/sharedfiles/filedetails/?id=2071244182&searchtext=ModMenu) I mentioned in the beginning such as Mpu's [New Lands](https://steamcommunity.com/sharedfiles/filedetails/?id=1979042514) and Zat's [Minimap](https://steamcommunity.com/sharedfiles/filedetails/?id=2056871463)
+Many mods do this with Zat's [ModMenu](https://steamcommunity.com/sharedfiles/filedetails/?id=2071244182&searchtext=ModMenu) I mentioned in the beginning such as mpu's [New Lands](https://steamcommunity.com/sharedfiles/filedetails/?id=1979042514) and Zat's [Minimap](https://steamcommunity.com/sharedfiles/filedetails/?id=2056871463)

-The final result of your mod should be a folder (it should not be zipped) with two folders and one file inside:
+The final result of your mod should be a folder with two folders and one file inside:

 ```
 - assetbundle